Donate

 Are meals provided and can dietary restrictions be accommodated?

 All meals are included in your trip cost.
 Some meals will be at the hotel, while others at local restaurants.
 The food is prepared hygienically, and dishes range from local to standard western fare.
 Volunteers submit a health form to DWC and all requests for dietary restrictions will be provided to the Team Leader, hotel, and host partner, to be accommodated wherever possible.
-We want you to be as comfortable as possible!
 Your Trip Cost does not include tips, alcohol, or snacks.

 Can I add personal travel onto this trip?